signalogic/SigSRF_SDK/README.md

    5) <b>Multithreaded</b>.
 A copy of the above diagram runs per thread, with each thread typically consuming one CPU core in high performance applications.

    6) <b>Media signal processing and inference</b>.
 The second orange vertical line divides the "packet domain" and "media domain".
 DSStoreStreamData() and DSGetStreamData() decouple these domains in the case of unequal ptimes.
 The media domain contains raw audio or video data, which allows signal processing operations, such as sample rate conversion, conferencing, filtering, echo cancellation, convolutional neural network (CNN) classification, etc. to be performed.
 Also this is where image and voice analytics takes place, for instance by handing video and audio data off to another process.

+<a name="BeyondSoftwareOnly"></a>
+## When "Software Only" is Not Enough

+Cloud solutions are sometimes referred to as "software only", but that's an Intel marketing term.
+In reality there is no software without hardware.
+With the recent surge in deep learning / neural net chips attempting to emulate human intelligence -- and the ultra energy efficiency of the human brain -- hardware limitations have never been more apparent.
+In addition to AI technology, a wide range of HPC applications face hardware contraints.
+For 30 years people have failed to solve this with generic x86 processors, and it isn't likely to happen any time soon.

+One promising solution is heterogeneous (mixed) cores that "front" streaming data and perform calculation intensive processing, combined with x86 cores that perform general processing.
+The basic concepts are (i) move calculation intensive processing closer to the data, and (ii) use cores that are extremely energy efficient for data calculation purposes.
+To enable mixed core processing, SigSRF supports coCPU&trade; technology, which adds NICs and up to 100s of coCPU cores to scale per-box streaming and performance density.
+Examples of coCPU cores include GPU, neural net chips, and Texas Instruments multicore CPUs. coCPUs can turn conventional 1U, 2U, and mini-ITX servers into high capacity, energy efficient edge servers for media, HPC, and AI applications, solving SWaP, latency, and bandwidth contraints.
+For example, an embedded AI server can operate independently of the cloud, acquiring new data and learning on the fly.

+Available media processing and image analytics demos can make use of optional coCPU cards containing Texas Instruments c66x multicore CPUs (the demo programs will auto-discover coCPU hardware if installed -- coCPU hardware is not required for any of the demos).
+Besides TI, the expectation is there will soon be additional, suitable multicore CPU cards due to the explosion in deep learning applications, which is driving new chip and card development.
+For the time being, c66x series CPUs, although implemented in 45 nm, still provide a huge per-box energy efficiency advantage for applications with high amounts of convolution, FFT, and matrix operations.

+<sup>1</sup> SWaP = size, weight, and power consumption<br/>
+<sup>2</sup> In progress

 <a name="SDKDemoDownload"></a>
 # SDK and Demo Download